-The rules provide that we may develop small-scale incentive schemes.3 At this stage, we have not developed any such schemes to encourage more efficient investment or operation of networks, as may be envisaged under this provision of the NER.
-For this reason, we do not propose to apply a small-scale incentive scheme to Powerlink in the next regulatory control period.
+The rules provide that we may develop small-scale incentive schemes.
+At this stage, we have not developed any such schemes to encourage more efficient investment or operation of networks, as may be envisaged under this provision of the NER.
+For this

+AusNet Services, response to AER 's F&A preliminary positions, 27 February 2015 reason, we do not propose to apply a small-scale incentive scheme to AusNet Services in the next regulatory control period.